 - ‘Tokyo Electron to collaborate with imec-ASML Joint High NA EUV Research Laboratory’, press release.

 Gian F. Lorusso received his PhD in solid state physics from the University of Bari, Italy, in 1992.
 He has been working on topics related to the semiconductor industry such as metrology tool development, lithography, material analysis and more.
 His domains of expertise include lithography, metrology, microscopy, and spectrometry.
-After working at the École Polytechnique Fédérale de Lausanne (Switzerland), the Center for X-ray Lithography (Wisconsin), the Center for X-ray Optics at Lawrence Berkeley National Laboratories (California), and KLA-Tencor (California), he has joined imec (Belgium) in 2006.
+He worked at the École Polytechnique Fédérale de Lausanne (Switzerland), the Center for X-ray Lithography (Wisconsin), the Center for X-ray Optics at Lawrence Berkeley National Laboratories (California), and KLA-Tencor (California).
+He joined imec (Belgium) in 2006.
 His work has produced more than 200 papers and 15 patents.
 He is working on Extreme Ultraviolet Lithography and Metrology, fields in which he started in the early nineties.

 Vicky Philipsen received her PhD degree in solid-state physics from the University of Leuven (Belgium) in 2001.
 At imec she joined the Advanced Patterning department, where her research domain involves the study of mask 3D imaging effects in lithography (from 193nm to EUV and high NA EUV) both by simulations and experiments.
 She is leading the project on novel EUV mask absorbers at imec, including the technical task responsibility in European projects.
 She is team leader of 7 imaging researchers in the imec Advanced Patterning department and guides one PhD student.

-Kurt Ronse, PhD has been working in the field of lithography at imec for almost 30 years with responsibilities ranging from lithography researcher, lithography group manager, advanced patterning department director and advanced lithography program director.
-Currently Ronse is leading the Advanced Patterning Program that is focusing primarily on the insertion of EUV lithography into HVM and on the extendibility of EUVL to the next technology nodes, and to which over 30 companies worldwide participate (chip manufactures, equipment and material suppliers, EDA/software companies).
-Prior to joining imec, Ronse received a MS and PhD degree in Electrical Engineering from the University of Leuven (Belgium).
-He has authored and co-authored numerous publications and is a frequent conference speaker, often times presenting invited and plenary papers, in the field of optical lithography (I-line, deep-UV, 157nm, 193nm, 193nm immersion) and EUVL.
-He is member of advisory groups of various lithography conferences and has been chairing several lithography conferences.
-He is member of the editorial board of the SPIE Journal of Micro/Nanolithography, MEMS and MOEMS (JM3).
+Kurt Ronse, PhD has been working in the field of lithography at imec for almost 30 years.
+His responsibilities ranged from lithography researcher, lithography group manager, and advanced patterning department director to advanced lithography program director.
+Currently Ronse is leading the Advanced Patterning Program.
+That focuses primarily on the insertion of EUV lithography into HVM and on the extendibility of EUVL to the next technology nodes.
+Over 30 companies worldwide participate in it: chip manufactures, equipment and material suppliers, EDA/software companies, etc. Prior to joining imec, Ronse received a MS and PhD degree in Electrical Engineering from the University of Leuven (Belgium).
+He has authored and co-authored numerous publications and is a frequent conference speaker.
+He often presents invited and plenary papers, in the field of optical lithography (I-line, deep-UV, 157nm, 193nm, 193nm immersion) and EUVL.
+He is a member of advisory groups of various lithography conferences and has chaired several lithography conferences.
+He is a member of the editorial board of the SPIE Journal of Micro/Nanolithography, MEMS and MOEMS (JM3).
 In 2016, he has been elected Fellow of SPIE for achievements in microlithography and advanced patterning.

 More about these topics: